Totally positive Toeplitz matrices: classical and modern: Tropical Toeplitz matrices

 \begin{theorem}[$\Kdelposst$-tropicalised Edrei Theorem] For the $\Kdelposst$-tropicalised Toeplitz matrices we have that

 and the commutative diagram~\eqref{e:TropEdreiWk} restricts to

 Moreover, the map $\mathbb E^s$ is a bijection. \end{theorem}

-The `restricted' condition from \cref{d:Toeprest} ensures that the tropicalisation of the map $\mathcal T^{res}$ becomes a bijection in the above two theorems.
-Namely, this condition leads directly to the (weakly) interlacing condition in the parameter spaces in \cref{d:interlacing}.
+The `restricted' condition from Definition~\ref{d:Toeprest} ensures that the tropicalisation of the map $\mathcal T^{res}$ becomes a bijection in the above two theorems.
+Namely, this condition leads directly to the (weakly) interlacing condition in the parameter spaces in Definition~\ref{d:interlacing}.
 Without these conditions the map $\mathbb E$ still makes sense, but it would no longer be injective, compare~\cite[Lemma 5.16 and Corollary 9.12]{rietschToeplitz}.
-We call the parameters $A_i, B_j$ appearing in \cref{t:restrtropparamWk} and \cref{t:restropparamSt} the \textit{tropical Schoenberg parameters}.
+We call the parameters $A_i, B_j$ appearing in Theorem~\ref{t:restrtropparamWk} and Theorem~\ref{t:restropparamSt} the \textit{tropical Schoenberg parameters}.